-This Banned Book Scavenger Hunt Is The Reading Adventure You Need On Your Fall Bucket List
+This Banned Book Scavenger Hunt Is The Perfect Fall Adventure For Readers In D.C.

 For book-lovers across the country, the month of September always plays host to Banned Books Week — a time for adding plenty of contested and controversial reads to your TBR pile.
 For Washington D.C.-based lovers of banned books, Sept.
 5 marked the start of the D.C.
 Public Library Foundation’s #UncensoredDC Banned Book Scavenger Hunt — a city-wide scavenger hunt celebrating the freedom to read.
 And we’ve got all the details for you.